Splyt

 Discovery

-During the client kickoff, I led the discussion and asked targeted questions to clarify priorities and expectations.
-This alignment ensured that every design decision was grounded in solving user pain points while supporting business goals.
+During the client kickoff, I led the discussion and asked targeted questions to clarify priorities and expectations, ensuring that every design decision was grounded in solving user pain points while supporting business goals.

-To focus our design scope, I developed two key user stories:
+To focus our design scope, I lead the development of 2 key user stories:

 User Flows